mroavi/onthefly/README.rst

     .
     .

-From this output, we see that my keyboard is identified with the name "Logitech K330".
+From this output, we see that my keyboard is identified with the name `Logitech K330`.

 Pass the name of your keyboard as an argument to the `keyboard` option when invoking onthefly for the first time.